 Many articles and books have been written, and movies made, about the battles of every branch of the military.
-However, the one group of men that has been forgotten, ignored, or is just plain unknown to most people was the “Grasshopper pilot” who flew dangerous missions in unarmed light aircraft during World War II.
+However, the one group of men that has been forgotten, ignored, or is just plain unknown to most people was the “grasshopper pilot” who flew dangerous missions in unarmed light aircraft during World War II.

 During World War II the ability of American ground forces to advance in the face of fierce resistance was largely dependent on the precision of artillery barrages.
 Aerial observation was frequently the only effective means to locate enemy targets.
-For this mission the Army Air Corps used light civilian airplanes (usually reconfigured Piper Cubs), known as Grasshoppers for their ability to take off from and land in tight places—dirt roads, grass fields, railroad tracks, and ships.
-In addition to pinpointing enemy artillery, the courageous pilots of the aircraft were often assigned other missions—medical evacuation, reporting on enemy troop movements, and reconnaissance—often armed with only handguns.
+For this mission the Army Air Corps used light civilian airplanes (usually reconfigured Piper Cubs), known as grasshoppers for their ability to take off from and land in tight places—dirt roads, grass fields, railroad tracks, and ships.
+In addition to pinpointing enemy artillery, the courageous pilots of these aircraft were often assigned other missions—medical evacuation, reporting on enemy troop movements, and reconnaissance—often armed with only handguns.

 Grasshopper Pilot gives long-overdue attention and credit to the crucial role these courageous men played in combat and adds valuable information to an understudied dimension of the war.

 A memoir by Julian “Bill” Cummings (deceased 2002), “this book is dedicated to all the men in my aviation section of the Third Infantry Division, U.S. Field Artillery.”
-Published 2005, 92 pages.
+Published in 2005, 92 pages.

 HOW TO FLY A PIPER CUB